dylannirvana/gatekey/README.md

 ###Notes on Refactoring old code to modern format
 So, I have created the new Iron scaffold.
 Next, I am making sure it has the requisite characteristic of a top tier web property: Vertical Single Page Application, proper page routing, scroll navigation, and also probably the most important aspect, that it is a real-time application.
 (Otherwise, why do it in Meteor?
 Just use some old hat).

 Right now, I am trying to clean up and get all the old functionality to work in the new scaffold.
-Coffee... beer, repeat.

 My goal is to put everything into an Object Oriented, MVC Model View Controller pattern, making the UI very easy to change without screwing everything else up.
 This client has a lot of ideas and it is important to work in an Agile, not a waterfall workflow.
-Capiche?

 ###Deployment to staging server
 TBA.
 I will provide the URL here.